 A hanging container garden

 Tip: Hanging doesn’t have to mean high.
-Use longer ropes so the plants are within reach.
+Use long ropes or chains so the plants are within easy reach.

 Best Plants for Hanging Containers: